plantgenomicslab/HMMerMe/README.md

 The main script is `run.py`, which requires two arguments: `--input` for the input directory which includes {species_name}.fasta. **It is crucial that the filenames for these FASTA files do not contain spaces or special characters like "_".** .

 `--db` for the database directory which includes {domain_name}.hmm.
+Optional arguments include `--CPU` to specify the number of cores (default is 2), `--visualization` to generate data visualizations.
+**It's essential to ensure that the filenames for both domain and FASTA files are free from spaces or special characters such as "_".
+Additionally, the names of the domain and FASTA files must match exactly.**

-Optional arguments include `--CPU` to specify the number of cores (default is 2), `--visualization` to generate data visualizations, `--output` to generate a custom output directory based on users choice, `--E` to specifcy the E-value for sequence search, and `--domE` to specify the E-value for domain searches.
+`--output` to generate a custom output directory based on users choice, `--E` to specifcy the E-value for sequence search, and `--domE` to specify the E-value for domain searches.

 Execute the script as follows: